pmichaillat/unemployment/syllabus.md

 + Reproduce the estimation
 + Reproduce the simulation
-+ Redo the estimation or simulation using newer US data (Shimer stops in 2003) or older US data (Shimer starts in 1951, but [data are now available from 1930](https://github.com/pmichaillat/feru)).
++ Redo the estimation or simulation using newer US data (Shimer stops in 2003) or older US data (Shimer starts in 1951, but [data are now available from 1930](https://github.com/pmichaillat/feru))
 + Redo the estimation in a different country
 + Redo the simulation by calibrating the DMP model for a different country
-+ Redo the simulation by using a different matching model, such as a model with wage rigidity or job rationing.
++ Redo the simulation by using a different matching model, such as a model with wage rigidity or job rationing

 #### Research teams